keithasaurus/simple_html/README.md

 This greatly reduces the amount of work `render` needs to do on the prerendered content when outputting HTML.

 #### Caching
 You may want to cache rendered content.
-This is easy to do in many ways; the main thing to keep in mind is you'll likely want to return a `SafeString`.
+This is easy to do; the main thing to keep in mind is you'll likely want to return a `SafeString`.
 For example, here's how you might cache locally with `lru_cache`:

 ```python